Skip to main content

 Influenza

-• In the USA, influenza activity continues to decline nationally and in most areas of the country.
+• In the USA, RSV activity is declining in most areas of the country.

 COVID-19

-• In the USA, COVID-19 activity has continued to decrease and is low.
+• In the USA, COVID-19 activity is declining nationally to low levels.

 Dashboards

-The respiratory virus dashboards display data for circulating viruses including influenza, COVID-19, respiratory syncytial virus (RSV), enteroviruses/rhinoviruses (ERV), and others.
+The respiratory virus dashboards display data for circulating viruses including influenza, COVID-19, respiratory syncytial virus (RSV), enteroviruses/rhinoviruses, and others

 Reports